RgJeoung/TWN-Region-Analysis/README.md

     TWN_Extractor_v1.exe -path ./DATA/trajectory/1NVR

 The output file is created as "a_output" in the same pdb directory by default.
-In detail, you can set the output directory name and whether to include duplicates of the upper ring ("True" by default which means include duplicates).
+In detail, you can set the output directory name and whether to include duplicates of rings of larger size ("True" by default which means include duplicates).

 For example: